DenominatorIsZero/system-tactics/docs/projects/basic-level-setup/plan.md

 **Test**: Can move camera around the hex grid with WASD and zoom with mouse wheel. ✅

-### Task 5: Proper Colors and Materials
+### Task 5: Proper Colors and Materials ✅

 **Goal**: Make it look good with the specified color scheme.

-- [ ] Add color constants (can be in game binary for now)
+- [x] Add color constants (created shared/src/colors.rs with tactical RPG palette)
-- [ ] Create proper materials with gray surface and green edges
+- [x] Create proper materials with gray surface and green edges
-- [ ] Apply to all hex columns
+- [x] Apply to all hex columns
-- [ ] Set background color to match website
+- [x] Set white background for clean tactical view

-**Test**: Hex grid looks good with gray surfaces, green edges, and proper background.
+**Test**: Hex grid looks good with gray surfaces, green edges, and proper background. ✅

 ### Task 6: Level Data Structure